Create a

 • Material offerings – these are the tangible policies, programs, and processes that comprise what the company offers its employees, such as compensation, welfare benefits, office space, computer equipment, workplace flexibility, schedules, and related perks.

-• Opportunities to develop and grow – the opportunities that the company offers employees for their acquisition of new skills and capabilities, such as formal learning and development programs, job mobility (transfers and promotions), high potential programs, coaching & mentoring, etc.
+• Opportunities to develop and grow – the opportunities that the company offers employees for their acquisition of new skills and capabilities, such as formal learning and development programs, job mobility (transfers and promotions), high potential programs, coaching & mentoring, among others.

 • Connection and community – the benefits that come from membership in a larger group or segment/function of the company.
-They include being appreciated and valued, a sense of mutual accountability, belonging, and social relationships.
+They include being appreciated and valued, a sense of mutual accountability, a sense of belonging, and social relationships.

-• Meaning and purpose - the organization’s aspirational reasons for existing.
-The extent to which employees’ own values align with those creates a strong bond to the company’s mission and value to both local and global societies.
+• Meaning and purpose – the organization’s aspirational reasons for existing.
+The extent to which employees’ own values align with those of the company creates a strong bond to the company’s mission and values to both local and global societies.

-What is interesting about those factors is that often companies focus only on the first two – the more obvious and tangible values to employees that are offered as distinct and deliberate rewards in exchange for each employee’s work efforts and commitment to delivering work product.
+What is interesting about those factors is that companies often focus only on the first two – the more obvious and tangible values offered to employees as distinct, deliberate rewards in exchange for each employee’s work efforts and commitment to delivering work product.
 In our experience, however, it’s the latter two that often (and increasingly for younger generations of workers) drive employee engagement and retention.
-It is therefore suggested here that all four factors be attended to as a system that requires constant monitoring, development, and refinement.
+It is therefore suggested that all four factors be addressed as a system that requires constant monitoring, development, and refinement.

 Leveraging a standardized process to define and manage an EVP

-Given the stakes involved, developing and managing an EVP (and employer brand) calls for a disciplined and proactive approach.
-It requires research and analysis of available data and insights, integration with the organizational values, mission and culture, communication and promotion, and ongoing assessment/maintenance.
-The following 10 steps lay out a comprehensive process that can be leveraged to define and proactively manage a robust employee value proposition.
+Given the stakes involved, developing and managing an employee value proposition (and employer brand) requires a disciplined, proactive approach.
+It requires research and analysis of available data and insights, integration with the organizational values, mission, and culture, communication and promotion, and ongoing assessment/maintenance.
+The following steps outline a comprehensive process for defining and proactively managing a robust employee value proposition.
 By focusing on these elements, organizations can create and maintain a strong EVP that attracts, engages, and retains top talent.
-Here are the key elements to consider:
+Here are the key stages to consider:

 Conduct research to understand the needs, preferences, and expectations of your target talent pools.
 This includes gathering feedback from current employees, analyzing industry trends, and conducting external benchmarking (additional details on research sources are included in the next section).

-Assess the EVP not only for the entire employee population but for specific segments as well.
-The key is to understand what key contributor segments (e.g., data scientists, pharmaceutical researchers) deliver disproportionate value to the organization’s mission and objectives value the most to maintain a more nuanced and targeted focus on their needs and preferences.
+Assess the employee value proposition not only for the entire employee population but also for specific segments.
+The key is to understand which key contributor segments (e.g., data scientists, pharmaceutical researchers) deliver disproportionate value to the organization’s mission and objectives, and which value most to maintain a more nuanced and targeted focus on their needs and preferences.

-Effectively communicate the EVP to current and prospective employees.
+Effectively communicate the employee value proposition to current and prospective employees.
 Use various channels, such as the company’s website, social media, job descriptions, and recruitment materials, to clearly articulate the benefits and rewards employees can expect from working in the organization.
 Use the EVP in executive communications for both internal and external audiences.

 Ensure that the EVP is consistently integrated into all aspects of the employee life cycle, from recruitment and onboarding to ongoing development and retention initiatives to executive development.
 The employee value proposition should be evident in HR policies, performance management, learning and development programs, competency models, and employee recognition efforts (more on this below).

-Foster employee engagement by actively involving employees in the development and refinement of the EVP.
+Foster employee engagement by actively involving employees and their managers in the development and refinement of the employee value proposition.
 Leverage design thinking processes to seek their input, then actively address their concerns, and regularly communicate updates and improvements to the EVP.
 Engaged and informed employees are more likely to advocate for the company as an employer of choice.

 Regularly evaluate the effectiveness of the EVP through employee feedback surveys, exit interviews, retention and mobility rates, and other relevant metrics.
 Use the feedback to identify areas for improvement or addition and make necessary adjustments to enhance the employee value proposition over time.

-Stay informed about changes in the external environment, such as industry trends, workforce demographics, and societal shifts, and adapt the EVP accordingly.
+Stay informed about external changes, such as industry trends, workforce demographics, and societal shifts, and adapt the employee value proposition accordingly.
 Regularly assess the relevance and competitiveness of the EVP to ensure it remains attractive to current and future employees.

 Leadership support is crucial for the successful management of an EVP.
 Leaders should actively champion the employee value proposition, demonstrate its importance through their words and actions, and provide the necessary resources and support for its implementation and maintenance.

-Establish metrics to measure the impact of the employee value proposition on key business outcomes, such as employee retention, recruitment effectiveness, productivity, and employee satisfaction.
-This allows the quantification of the value generated by the EVP and drives data-driven decisions to further enhance its effectiveness.
+It is also fundamental to track the return on investment through establishing appropriate metrics to measure the impact of the employee value proposition on key business outcomes, such as employee retention, recruitment effectiveness, productivity, and employee satisfaction.
+This enables quantifying the value generated by the EVP and drives data-driven decisions to further enhance its effectiveness.

 Developing the insights necessary to understand a company’s unique value proposition more objectively requires some detailed legwork.
 When defining what differentiates a company's employee value proposition from its competitors, it is important to use relevant benchmarks that provide insights into industry best practices and market trends.
 Here are some benchmarking opportunities that can help identify key differentiators:

 Conduct research on industry-specific EVP benchmarks and best practices.
 This can involve analyzing reports, studies, and surveys conducted by reputable organizations and industry associations.
-Look for data on compensation, benefits, work-life balance initiatives, career development programs, diversity and inclusion practices, and other relevant EVP components.
+Look for data on compensation, benefits, work-life balance initiatives, career development programs, diversity and inclusion practices, and other components of the employee value proposition.

 Compare the organization's EVP with that of its competitors.
 Examine their career websites, job postings, and other recruitment materials to identify the benefits and rewards they highlight.
 Review competitors’ annual reports to assess how their employee value proposition aligns with their company culture, mission, and values.
-This analysis can help identify gaps and opportunities to differentiate the EVP.
+This analysis can help identify gaps and opportunities to differentiate the employee value proposition.

 Regularly engage with candidates and new hires to gather insights into their perceptions of the organization's EVP compared to competitors.
 Conduct surveys, interviews, or focus groups to understand what factors influenced their decision to choose your organization or another.
-This feedback can provide valuable insights into areas where the EVP stands out or needs improvement.
+This feedback can provide valuable insights into areas where the employee value proposition stands out or needs improvement.

 Regularly survey current employees to understand their satisfaction, engagement levels, and perceptions of the organization's EVP.
 Compare the results against industry benchmarks or conduct internal benchmarking across departments, teams, or locations.
-This can help identify processes/practices and areas within the company where the EVP excels or needs enhancement.
+This can help identify processes and practices, as well as areas within the company where the employee value proposition excels or needs improvement.

 Explore lists and awards that recognize top employers in the relevant industry or region(s).
 These lists often evaluate organizations based on their EVP and employee satisfaction.
 Studying the practices and benefits of companies that consistently rank high can offer insights into what differentiates them from others in the industry.

 Gather feedback from employees who have left the organization through exit interviews or surveys.
-Understand their reasons for leaving and whether the EVP (or certain elements) played a role in their decision.
-Whenever possible, ascertain the company that they selected, and collect data on the value proposition that influenced their decision to change to that employer.
+Understand their reasons for leaving and whether the employee value proposition (or certain elements) played a role in their decision.
+Whenever possible, ascertain the company they selected and collect data on the value proposition that influenced their decision to change employers.
 Compare their feedback with industry norms and competitor EVPs to identify potential areas of improvement.

 Monitor social media platforms, employer review websites, and other online sources where current and former employees share their experiences.
 Pay attention to what employees say about the company’s EVP and how it compares to competitors.
 Compare the feedback and ratings to your own.
-Analyze the sentiments and feedback to identify areas of strength or weakness in the employee value proposition.
+Analyze sentiment and feedback to identify strengths and weaknesses in the employee value proposition.

 Stay updated on thought leadership articles, blogs, webinars, and conferences related to HR, talent management, and employee engagement.
 Engage with industry experts, consultants, or thought leaders who specialize in EVP to gain insights into emerging trends and innovative practices.

-By utilizing these benchmarks, organizations can gain a comprehensive understanding of the EVP landscape in their industry and identify unique differentiators.
-This information can be used to refine and enhance the employee value proposition, creating a compelling and differentiated employment experience that attracts and retains top talent.
+These benchmarks help organizations gain a comprehensive understanding of the employee value proposition landscape in their industry and identify unique differentiators.
+The information can be used to refine and enhance the employee value proposition, creating a compelling and differentiated employment experience that attracts and retains top talent.

 Breaking down the components of an employee value proposition

-While the elements of a high-value employee value proposition can vary depending on the organization's culture, industry, and target talent pool(s), common ones include many elements of talent management and engagement strategies.
+While the elements of a high-value employee value proposition can vary depending on the organization's culture, industry, and target talent pool(s), common components include talent management and engagement strategies.
 Organized using the HBR article’s proposed integrated factors, examples include:

 Material offerings